hect1k/cpig/README.md

-# c_color - Color Palette Generator from Images
+# CPIG - Color Palette Inference Generator

-`c_color` is a simple C-based program designed to generate a color palette from an image file.
+`cpig` is a simple C-based program designed to generate a color palette from an image file.
 It uses the K-means clustering algorithm to extract dominant colors from an image and saves them in a specified format.
 This tool can be useful for designers, developers, and anyone who wants to create a color palette based on an image.

 ## Table of Contents